NiallNiall/website/content/experiments/dragon.md

 thumb: /img/experiments/dragon-thumb.gif
 paperscripts:
 - experiments/dragon
-tech:
-- Javascript
-- ToneJS

 ---
-Originally a processing sketch for a hackathon, this is a dragon made with SVGs and Javascript.
+Here's a friendly javascript dragon that makes music for you.

 Use your mouse to move the dragon.
-Click in two or more places and they'll move between them.
+Click in two or more places and they'll move between the points.

 <!-- Code is on [GitHub](https://github.com/NiallNiall/dragon-browser) -->